How can I use ThermoHuman metrics?

-Coefficient of variation is the perfect metric to solve those issues and complement the use of thermal asymmetries.
+Coefficient of variation is the perfect metrics to solve those issues and complement the use of thermal asymmetries.
 As it also happens with neutralized asymmetry, the coefficient of variation requires several thermograms to build a consistent thermal profile over the time.
 It basically allows us to analyse the thermal tendency of one ROI regardless of the bilateral ROI and the absolute temperature, it is a metric based on the historical average temperature an standard deviation of assessments done without pain, injury or influence factors.

 SOFTENED COEFFICIENT OF VARIATION

 In some cases, the result of the coefficient of variation can show extreme tendencies.
 As you can observe in the following tracking report on figure 12, the coefficient of variation outcomes show extreme cold and warm tendencies from one evaluation to the following one.